 This Russian carrier painted the face of an Amur tiger on the nose cone of a Boeing 747-400.

 In 2009, Alaska Airlines unveiled its Spirit of Disneyland® II Boeing 737-900 jet as part of its partnership with the iconic Anaheim, Calif.-based amusement park.
 It features Disney characters Mickey and Minnie Mouse, Pluto, Goofy and Donald Duck.

 Etihad Formula 1

 Etihad Airways is a sponsor of Formula 1 racing and the Abu Dhabi Grand Prix.
 So it’s only fitting that they put this special livery on an Airbus A340 (seen above) back in the day.

 The Guangzhou, China-based carrier painted one of its Airbus A330 jets to celebrate the China International Import Expo in September 2020.

 Southwest Airlines New Mexico

-Southwest is known for painting its jets to honor the states it serves.
+Southwest is known for painting its jets to honour the states it serves.
 Some may prefer more flashy state liveries, but I’ve always been a big fan of New Mexico One, which the airline unveiled in 2000.
 It features a depiction of the state’s official flag, anchored by the ancient symbol of the state’s Zia Pueblo Indians.

-JetBlue wasn’t around during the the Jet Age in the 1960s.
+JetBlue wasn’t around during the Jet Age in the 1960s.
 Back then, airlines took to the skies with liveries including United’s Friendship, American’s Astrojet and Delta’s the Widget.
 So in November 2016, the New York-based carrier introduced the “What’s Old Is Blue Again” livery to pay homage to 1960s travel.

 Brussels Airlines’ “Best of Belgium”